Rebecca Johnston ends decorated hockey career - Calgary | Globalnews.ca

-CALGARY – Three-time Olympic gold medallist Rebecca Johnston has announced her retirement from the Canadian women’s hockey team.
+CALGARY – Three-time Olympic gold medallist Rebecca Johnston announced her retirement from the Canadian women’s hockey team Thursday.

 She won Olympic gold in 2010, 2014 and 2022, and added a silver in 2018.